MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 > - The **Recent communications** card shows most recent email threads that are different from the current thread.
 It does not show previous responses in the current email thread.
 > - The **Recent communications** card shows meetings that include a Teams meeting link.
 Meetings without a Teams meeting link aren't shown in the card.
 > - If there are no recent email threads or Teams meetings with the first external contact in the last 30 days, the **Recent communications** card is not displayed.
+> - Recurring meetings are not shown in the **Recent communications** card.
+However, the card shows the first instance of the recurring meeting if it's within the last 30 days.

 ## License requirements